 As the first step in the CEQA compliance process, the City of Moreno Valley prepared an Initial Study pursuant to CEQA Guidelines § 15063.
 The Initial Study determined that the Project has the potential to cause or contribute to significant environmental effects, and a Project EIR, as defined by CEQA Guidelines § 15161, would be required.
 Accordingly, this document serves as a Project EIR.
 As required by CEQA Guidelines § 15161, this Project EIR shall "...focus primarily on the changes in the environment that would result from the development project," and "...examine all phases of the project including planning, construction, and operation."
-Also, in conformance with CEQA Guidelines § 15121(a), the purposes of this EIR are to: (1) disclose information by informing public agency decision makers and the public generally of the significant environmental effects, and (3) to describe a reasonable range of alternatives to the Project that would feasibly attain most of the basic Project objectives but would avoid or substantially lessen its significant environmental effects.
+Also, in conformance with CEQA Guidelines § 15121(a), the purposes of this EIR are to: (1) disclose information by informing public agency decision makers and the public generally of the significant environmental effects associated with all phases of the Project, (2) identify possible ways to minimize or avoid those significant effects, and (3) to describe a reasonable range of alternatives to the Project that would feasibly attain most of the basic Project objectives but would avoid or substantially lessen its significant environmental effects.